andrew/ultimate-awesome/README.md

 - [awesome-bugs](https://github.com/adelarsq/awesome-bugs) - Awesome Bugs 🐛.
 - [awesome-cambio-para-el-clima](https://github.com/adriamarcet/awesome-cambio-para-el-clima) - Listado de recursos que nos ayuden a cambiar nuestro día a día a favor de la ecología y el clima.
 - [awesome-macos](https://github.com/albertodesi/awesome-macos) - My personal list of awesome software for macOS.
+- [awesome-ai-tools](https://github.com/alexkuchkov/awesome-ai-tools) - A curated list of powerful AI tools for QA, coding, writing, video, audio, design, productivity, and more — sorted by category and marked with free/paid labels.
+Perfect for testers, developers, and content creators.
 - [awesome-meetups-video](https://github.com/alfiesal/awesome-meetups-video) - A list of interesting conference talks and great videos about Software Development.
 - [awesome-bot](https://github.com/arasu01/awesome-bot) - A curated list of awesome Bots.
 - [awesome-ai](https://github.com/artemshar/awesome-ai) - Curated list of AI tools, platforms, and resources for developers, creators, and businesses.